 Store the vials in the pouch, protected from light.
 Fold pouch ends closed.

-Contact Lens Wear Advise patients that ACUVAIL® solution should not be administered while wearing contact lenses.
+Patients should be advised that ACUVAIL® solution should not be administered while wearing contact lenses.

 Intercurrent Ocular Conditions